Mar Vista Animal Medical Center

 BACKGROUND

-While strong nausea-controlling drugs in injectable form have been available for dogs for some time, oral medications have been lacking.
-Until recently, efforts were largely confined to the oral use of metoclopramide (which is rather short acting) and meclizine (which is not approved for use in dogs).
+While strong nausea-controlling drugs in injectable form have been available for pets for some time, oral medications have been lacking.
+Until recently, efforts were largely confined to the oral use of metoclopramide (which is rather short acting) and meclizine (which is not approved for use in pets).
 In 2008, Pfizer released maropitant citrate, a strong anti-nauseal medication for dogs that could be given once a day.
 Maropitant has since been approved for cats as well.

 An important molecular step in initiating vomiting, involves the binding of a material called “substance P” to a structure called the “NK-1 receptor.”
 This lock and key binding occurs in both the vomit center and in the chemoreceptor trigger zone.
 Maropitant citrate mimics the structure of substance P and binds the NK-1 receptors so that they cannot bind substance P thus making stimulation of the vomit center extremely difficult.